MartinKHovden/m3h3/docs_m3h3/source/guide.rst

 This guide is a work in progress.

 In this guide we will go through the most important steps in setting up a cardiac simulation in M3H3.
-The only problem currently implemented is finding the electrical activity in the heart.
+Currently, the only solver implemented is for the electrical activity in the heart.
+This solver solves the monodomain or the bidomain equations presented in Sundnes (2006) to find the transmembrane potential.

+The goal is for the framework to be able to combine simulations of the electrical activity with the simulations of the solid mechanics, fluid mechanics, as well as the porous properties of the heart.
+For each step in setting up the simulation, we will describe it from the most basic to more advanced.
+For full working examples, see the demos folder.

 Importing M3H3
 ===============